bertofurth/Seagate-Central-Debian/README.md

     The device is rebooting after completing system updates and changes.
 Wait until the page refreshes and the Seagate Central application appears.

-This page will **never** refresh because the unit will no longer be running a Seagate Central native operating system.
+Note that this page will **never** refresh because the unit will no longer be running a Seagate Central native operating system.
 Instead wait for the status LED on the unit to come back to solid green to indicate that it has succesfully rebooted.

 ### Establish an ssh connection to the unit
 After the unit has rebooted you will need to establish an ssh connection to the IP address of the unit.
-The default username when using the firmware images in the Releases section of this project is "sc" and the password is "SCdebian2022".
+The default username when using the firmware images published in the Releases section of this project is "sc" and the password is "SCdebian2022".
 The default root password is also "SCdebian2022".

-Unfortunately the unit will be likely to have acquired a different DHCP assigned IP address from the one it used to have while running the Seagate Central native firmware.
-This is because Debian uses a different DHCP client identifier than the old operating system so your DHCP server will have assigned it a different IP address.
+In most cases the unit should come back up with the same DHCP assigned IP address it had while running Seagate Central native firmware.
+However, if your Seagate Central was configured with a static IP address then the unit will be likely to have acquired a different DHCP assigned IP address from the one it used to have.

 For this reason you will have to determine the IP address of the new system before connecting to it and there isn't a straight forward way to do this.

-The easiest way is to use a "network scanner" tool to search for the Seagate Central.
-Another alternative is to use the linux "nmap" utility to search for hosts on the local network that are offering an ssh service on port 22.
+The easiest way is to use a "network scanner" or "ip scanner" style tool or app on a computer connected to the same network as the Seagate Central to find it's IP address.

+If you have a Linux system then another alternative is to use the Linux "nmap" utility to search for hosts on the local network that are offering an ssh service on port 22.

 In the following example the local network segment has address 192.168.1.X so we use the following form of nmap command.

     nmap -p 22 192.168.1.0/24

-This command will report the IP and MAC addresses of all devices on the local network segment (use your own local IP subnet in the command)
+This command will report the IP and MAC addresses of all devices on the local network segment with an ssh service available.
+You must use your own local IP subnet in the command.

-One of the results should look similar to the following and would indicate the IP address of the Seagate Central
+Scroll through the results.
+One of the listed hosts should look similar to the following and will indicate the IP address of the Seagate Central

     Nmap scan report for 192.168.1.58
     Host is up (0.00014s latency).